nithinsivaku/Wiki-Section-Rank/README.md

 2. ``` ./run.sh ```
     1. This will execute retrieval and classify.
     2. creates a folder named outfiles in project dir and stores all the generated runfiles files for evaluation.
+    3. Run trec_eval for runfiles generated and write results to files at outfile/eval_results/
 3. ``` ./run.sh -h ``` will print the below usage.

    ```